carpentries/lesson-development-training/episodes/24-collaborating.md

-In this episode we expand on how to use GitHub effectively among a group of known collaborators, setting the stage for introducing tools and practices for working with newcomers.
+In this episode we expand on how to use GitHub effectively among a group of known collaborators on an open source lesson development project, setting the stage for introducing tools and practices for working with newcomers.
 Here, we explore GitHub features to help you keep track of what needs doing on the lesson, making decisions and managing your project.
+Collaboration skills covered in this lesson are transferable to any similar open source project you may be involved with.

 ## Managing Issues